schlange-git/feather-study-about-DIMO-MM/README.md

 * We need to download the pre-trained weights of the original authors: https://huggingface.co/wangyi111/dino-mm/resolve/main/B14_vits8_dinomm_ep99.pth .
 Then put it in the checkpoints folde
 ### make lmdb dataset
 The lmdb dataset is the basis for running visualisation as well as resnet-18.
 Approximately 100GB of space is pre-allocated for the lmdb in the code.
 * This model uses the data mart lmdb format.
-Please run [selftry1.py](https://github.com/schlange-git/feather-study-about-DIMO-MM/blob/main/datasets/BigEarthNet/selftry1.py) and Change code line278-280 to your own save path.
+Please run [selftry1.py](https://github.com/schlange-git/feather-study-about-DIMO-MM/blob/main/datasets/BigEarthNet/selftry1.py) .
 Change lines 147 and 148 to point to the BigEarthNet dataset.
 *
 ## Run the code
 ### attention